Bpem9/SplTeleLogger/README.md

 • TEST_CHANNEL_NAME - Well, just the name of the public channel planning to be tested

 1.**Asked questions**
-- Collected data helping security team to recieve essential information about the incidents like so: its time and date and guilty user/client id, that will be useful to so the investigation could go on and reduce the consequences of theese incidents and prevent them from happening in future
+- Collected data helping security team to recieve essential information about the incidents like so: its time and date, guilty user/client id, that will be useful for the investigation to go on and reduce the consequences of theese incidents and prevent them from happening in future
 - Definitely, yes.
 As a developer, I'm deciding what information I'll collect from telegram app.
 I guess, logs from other important security apps are customizable too
 - There are many correlations might be installed, for example: correlation between amount of failed loggings in account.
 Or correlation of amount of messages at a time period.
 We can even develop an alert that starts each time created message(in case we are monitoring telegram chat/channel) includes some pre-setted regex expressions or files.
 - The IT Security is a big industry with many different details, themes, scopes and the fact that information leaks are still happening means that there always some space to improve.